Srikar2706/Full-Stack-Coding-AI-App/README.md

 This is a full-stack web application that uses **OpenAI's GPT models** to generate **multiple-choice coding challenges** on demand.
 Built with **FastAPI** (Python) for the backend and **React** (JavaScript) for the frontend, it includes secure authentication via **Clerk** and a **history tab** where users can view all previously generated challenges.

-Perfect for developers, students, or educators who want endless, dynamic coding practice — powered by AI.

 <p align="center">
   <img src="https://img.shields.io/badge/Backend-FastAPI-green.svg" />